 Melatonin is perhaps the most commonly used non-drug sleep aid.
 Supplements are actually the synthetic version of the same-name hormone your body naturally produces to induce that drowsy feeling that gets you ready for sleep.
 Studies show that taking a melatonin supplement prior to bedtime may help people fall asleep faster and stay asleep longer than they would without one.
 Herbal remedies have also been used for centuries for this purpose; though less conclusive research exists to confirm effectiveness, reported benefits are noteworthy.
 Valerian, chamomile and passionflower, for example, may have a calming effect that encourages sleep.
 Lavender aromatherapy oils may also help you relax so you can better drift off.
 Though these aren’t medications, they can have side effects and potential drug interactions, too—even if you’re just consuming them in tea form, as you can with valerian, for example.

 If you have tried other sleep solutions but continue to suffer from insomnia for longer than a month, prescription therapies may be right for you.
 Some of these drugs can help you with one issue or the other, though some can do both.
 If you and your doctor jointly decide that this route is worth exploring, she will likely prescribe a medication for a two- to four-week trial run.
 These drugs affect people differently, so you may need to—with your physician’s guidance—try several before finding the best fit.
-Though you’re less likely to become dependent on today’s prescription sleeping pills, as compared to those of the past, the risk still exists.
-Remember, too, that these powerful drugs can have harmful interactions and cause other side effects such as headache, sleepwalking, sexual performance issues and more.
+Though you’re less likely to become dependent on today’s prescription sleeping pills, compared to those of the past, the risk still exists.
+Remember, too, that these powerful drugs can have harmful interactions and cause other side effects such as headaches, sleepwalking, sexual performance issues and more.
 They should only be taken as directed and should never be stopped without a doctor’s guidance.